-Chantelle Rice, OTD, OTR/L, CDE graduated from USC with her Master of Arts degree in Occupational Therapy and her Doctorate of Occupational Therapy, and completed her doctoral residency at the USC Occupational Therapy Faculty Practice, where she created a lifestyle intervention program for individuals living with diabetes.
-Dr. Rice is the Director of the USC Occupational Therapy Faculty Practice, where she also sees patients in the Lifestyle Redesign® programs, including weight management, diabetes, college students, health coaching, and pain and headache management.
+Chantelle Rice OTD, OTR/L, CDE graduated from USC with her master of arts degree in occupational therapy and her doctorate of occupational therapy, and completed her doctoral residency at the USC Occupational Therapy Faculty Practice, where she created a lifestyle intervention program for individuals living with diabetes.
+Dr. Rice is the director of the USC Occupational Therapy Faculty Practice, where she also sees patients in the Lifestyle Redesign® programs, including weight management, diabetes, college students, health coaching and pain and headache management.
 Having witnessed firsthand the power of lifestyle change, Dr. Rice believes in prevention and management of chronic conditions, and her clients exemplify the way wellness approaches to health can increase the quality of everyday life.
 She recently became a Certified Diabetes Educator® (CDE®) and frequently presents at both state and national levels on occupational therapy’s role in diabetes management.
-Dr. Rice maintains balance in her life by spending free time with her family and friends across the country, and enjoying the outdoors as a native of Southern California.
+Dr. Rice maintains balance in her life by spending free time with her family and friends across the country and enjoying the outdoors as a Southern California native.

-Ashley Uyeshiro, OTD, OTR/L graduated from USC with her Bachelor’s degree in Psychology and her Master’s degree in Occupational Therapy, and continued on to receive her Doctorate of Occupational Therapy while completing her residency at the USC Occupational Therapy Faculty Practice.
+Ashley Uyeshiro Simon OTD, OTR/L graduated from USC with her bachelor’s degree in psychology and her master’s degree in occupational therapy, and continued on to receive her doctorate of occupational therapy while completing her residency at the USC Occupational Therapy Faculty Practice.
 Dr. Uyeshiro is the lead occupational therapist for the pain and chronic headache programs, and is a member of both the USC Pain Team and Chronic Headache Team.
 She also works with clients in the weight management, multiple sclerosis and college students programs.
-As a faculty member of the USC Mrs. T.H.
-Chan Division of Occupational Science and Occupational Therapy, Dr. Uyeshiro teaches the Optimal Living with Multiple Sclerosis elective in the graduate program.
+As a faculty member of the USC Chan Division, Dr. Uyeshiro teaches the Optimal Living with Multiple Sclerosis elective in the graduate program.
 She is a certified pet therapy dog handler and has incorporated pet therapy into many of our wellness events on both USC campuses.

-Myka Winder, OTD, OTR/L completed her Master’s degree in Occupational Therapy and Doctorate of Occupational Therapy at USC, focusing on Lifestyle Redesign® intervention services and occupational therapy education.
-She earned her Bachelor’s degree with a double major in English and Neuroscience from USC.
+Myka Winder OTD, OTR/L completed her master’s degree in occupational therapy and doctorate of occupational therapy at USC, focusing on Lifestyle Redesign® intervention services and occupational therapy education.
+She earned her bachelor’s degrees in English and neuroscience from USC.
 Dr. Winder works with clients in our weight management, health coaching, college students and pain management programs.
-In addition to clinical care, Dr. Winder teaches in the Division’s occupational therapy graduate professional program as well as in the undergraduate curriculum.
+In addition to clinical care, Dr. Winder teaches in the USC Chan Division’s occupational therapy graduate professional program as well as in the undergraduate curriculum.
 She also advises the occupational therapy honors society for graduate students.
 Dr. Winder greatly enjoys partnering with clients to meet their goals for wellness and lifestyle management.
 She often participates in personally meaningful activities such as ocean swimming, stand-up paddle-boarding and creative writing.